thebrandonlucas/blog/src/routes/posts/lightning/micropayments/+page.md

 ### Projects Using Micropayments

+Finally, here is a short list of projects using micropayments that I found interesting:

 - [micropay.ai](https://micropay.ai/): Micropayments to generate images using DALLE-2
 - [WebLN Experiments](https://webln.twentyuno.net/): A collection of various WebLN demos
 - [LN VPN](https://lnvpn.net/): Pay as you go VPN service, pay as little as $0.1 for 1 hour